GreatDevelopers/bakaplan/README.md

 BaKa Plan
 =========

 This software creates seating plan for examinations.
-It provides four different strategies to create seat plan.
+It provides five different strategies to create seat plan.

 REQUIREMENTS: